Students with Special Educational Needs/Disabilities or Additional Learning Needs (SEND)

-At Sheffield Girls’, we want to ensure that all our pupils achieve their potential through the removal of barriers to learning and participation.
-Our aim is to ensure the full integration and inclusion of all pupils in the life of the school and to maximise their learning potential.
+At Sheffield Girls’ we want to ensure that all our pupils achieve their potential through the removal of barriers to learning and participation.

 - Information from parents about existing learning difficulties

 - Ongoing teacher assessment

 - Screening tests for spelling, reading and writing (Year 7 and Year 9)